 The Police Investigation

-The presence of Final Exit at the scene should be noted and its position in the home recorded by photograph or video, as well as in the detective’s written notes.
-In other words, the presence and placement of the book should be properly documented.
-It could be an important factor and should be treated as evidence, because it could contain the fingerprints and/or DNA of someone other than the victim, such as a person who assisted in the death.
+As discussed by Detective Locklear during his MurderCon presentations, the mere presence of the book could be an important factor and should be treated as evidence.
+The book could contain the fingerprints and/or DNA of someone other than the victim, such as a person who assisted in the death.

 As previously mentioned, there may be notations or underlined passages within the book.
 Therefore, officers should thoroughly examine it page by page for comparison to the manner of death and to the instructions found highlighted.